Nebual/space-couch/README.md

   * Shield Emitters are in specific locations around the ship, emit a field that surrounds it but is more efficient closer to the emitter, so if the Port emitter goes down, the other ones can compensate inefficiently
+* Communications
+  * Can hail ships/stations and attempt to parlay
+  * Often challenging due to cultural/language barriers (Shaka, when the walls fell)
+  * Codex/Reference Book detailing cultural practices and how to best navigate them
 * Captain
   * Mission details
   * Has inventory of spare parts